malramsay64/phd-thesis/00_Introduction/introduction.md

 in the understanding of molecular liquids, the dynamics of a fragile liquid close to the glass transition, and the slow growth rates of molecular crystals.
-In @sec:Dynamics we compare the dynamic behaviour of the Trimer molecule to that of the Lewis--Wahnström model and ortho-terphenyl, demonstrating the model exhibits the characteristic behaviours of these liquids it models.
+This starts in @sec:Dynamics where we compare the dynamics of the Trimer molecule to that of the Lewis--Wahnström model and ortho-terphenyl, finding our new model exhibits characteristic behaviours of molecular liquids.
+This verifies the Trimer is a suitable model for developing an understanding of molecular liquids.
-This chapter establishes the reference timescales used in @sec:Crystal_Melting and @sec:Melting_Behaviour.
+As part of calculating the dynamic quantities for comparing with existing models we establish reference timescales for molecular motion used in @sec:Crystal_Melting and @sec:Melting_Behaviour.
-Having established the Trimer molecule displays the dynamic behaviours of our model liquids, in @sec:Glassy_Dynamics we use the Trimer molecule to introduce a collection of new dynamic quantities allowing for a molecular description of dynamics.
+Knowing the Trimer molecule exhibits the dynamic behaviours of characteristic molecular liquids, we use it in @sec:Glassy_Dynamics to introduce a set of new dynamic quantities allowing a molecular description of dynamics.
 These tools describe the motions of individual molecules providing a link between local environments and dynamics.
-These new tools are then used to provide an insight into what makes these liquids so fragile and the observed breakdown in the Stokes--Einstein--Debye dynamics.
+These new tools are then used to provide an insight into what makes these liquids so fragile.
 Having developed descriptions of the dynamics of the Trimer molecule, we look to the problem of slow crystal growth.
 The measurement of this growth and melting first requires the development of new tools to measure this growth.
-In @sec:Machine_Learning we introduce a new machine learning methodology for the identification of the diverse range of crystal polymorphs present in molecular liquids.
+In @sec:Machine_Learning we introduce a new machine learning method for the identification of the diverse range of crystal polymorphs present in molecular liquids.
+This chapter develops tools for the visualisation of high dimensional data, a clustering approach for identifying crystal structures present, and a classification algorithm for the identification of crystals.
-This method allows for monitoring the state of local configurations throughout a simulation to identify the transition between the crystal polymorphs and the liquid with a high accuracy.
+This new method allows for monitoring local configurations throughout a simulation trajectory identifying the presence of crystalline structure within the liquid with a high accuracy.
+The classification of crystal structures is developed for @sec:Crystal_Melting and used to measure the melting rate of the Trimer crystal.
+And the clustering is used in @sec:Melting_Behaviour to check for the presence of crystal structures.
-This machine learning methodology is then used in @sec:Crystal_Melting to characterise the melting rate of the Trimer crystal, finding which aspects of theoretical models are required to properly describe the melting rate.
+In @sec:Crystal_Melting we measure the melting rates of the trimer, making a comparison to a range of theories of melting to identify which aspects of these theories describe the observed results.
+Modelling the different theories of crystal growth requires the transport properties calculated in @sec:Glassy_Dynamics and the thermodynamic properties calculated in @sec:Melting_Behaviour.
-This chapter also establishes the melting point of the Trimer, used in @sec:Crystal_Melting and @sec:Glassy_Dynamics as a reference temperature.
+This chapter on crystal melting also introduces our estimate for the melting point of the Trimer that is used a reference temperature in this chapter, and in @sec:Melting_Behaviour and @sec:Glassy_Dynamics.
 Finally, in @sec:Melting_Behaviour
 we analyse the melting of different polymorphs of the Trimer to understand what makes the melting so incredibly slow.
+In this chapter we compare polymorphs of the Trimer to identify the most stable structure, which is used in @sec:Crystal_Melting to calculate melting rates.
-This chapter combines the analysis of timescales from @sec:Dynamics, the melting rates from @sec:Crystal_Melting and the classification and analysis from @sec:Machine_Learning to provide a qualitative understanding of the slow crystal growth.
+This chapter combines the analysis of timescales from @sec:Dynamics, the newly introduced dynamics quantities in @sec:Glassy_Dynamics, the melting rates from @sec:Crystal_Melting and the classification and analysis from @sec:Machine_Learning to provide a qualitative understanding of the slow crystal growth.
-Additionally this chapter uses these analyses built up in previous chapters to confirm that we are investigating the appropriate crystal structures.

 <!-- markdownlint-disable-file MD025 -->